Audible App

 Low Fidelity Wireframes

-Most users were able to easily navigate to the correct location to reaccess the quiz.
+Most users instinctively went to the Profile section to reaccess the quiz.

-3 out of 5 users selected more than three genres, despite being asked to choose up to three.
+3 out of 5 selected more than three genres, despite being instructed to choose up to three—indicating a need for clearer UI guidance.

 High Fidelity Wireframes